dtux0986/om-html/README.md

 git clone https://github.com/dtux0986/om-starter-html-template.git
 ```

+Install all dependencies

+npm install

+Using NPM as a Build Tool

+Run Clean Files

+npm run clean

+Run Build Files

+npm run build

+Run Watch & Build Files

+npm run watch

+And go to or http://localhost:3000 in your browser

 ## What's Included

 Within the download archive you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
 You'll see something like this: